 Elavil is no longer approved for prescribing to children or teens, as the FDA black box stipulates, due to the extremely high suicide risks.2 However, adults also experience suicidal reactions as previously mentioned.
 We cannot overstate the importance of seeking an Elavil tapering program that provides 24/7 monitoring and careful oversight so that these concerns can be adequately monitored.

 Perhaps you might have been prescribed Elavil for any of the following:

 It is not at all uncommon to have been prescribed Elavil unnecessarily.
 Why does this happen so often?
-It is quite possible that a searching and thorough medical examination was never done before prescribing Elavil. it is possible that root causes for these and other conditions may have been, therefore, overlooked before beginning a toxic drug regimen that in actual fact, could only mask symptoms at the very most.
+It is quite possible that a searching, thorough medical examination was never done before prescribing Elavil. it is possible that underlying root causes for undesirable symptoms may have been overlooked before beginning a toxic drug regimen in haste.
+And, that could only mask symptoms, and only temporarily at that.

 We invite you to find out more about how Elavil tapering can be part of a much more broad and comprehensive health program, one that can allow a person to start to be freed of their original symptoms that prescription drugs did not and could not fix.

 This content has been reviewed and approved by a licensed physician.